-Most reactions are minor and respond to slowing down the infusion, but severe reactions may occur requiring prompt intervention.
+Most reactions are minor and respond to slowing down the infusion, but severe reactions may occur, requiring prompt intervention.

 Serious adverse reactions are extremely unlikely if instructions are followed.
-It is vital however, that those responsible or giving the infusions know how to recognise a serious reaction and what action to take should one occur.
+It is vital however, that those responsible for giving the infusions know how to recognise a serious reaction and what action to take should one occur.

 The most common cause of reactions is administration of immunoglobulin when there is active untreated bacterial infection.

 The risk of adverse reactions can be minimised by adhering to the following guidelines: